tonytsheng/DBHUB/ORACLE/INSTANCE_STORE/readme.md

 ## Instance Stores for RDS for Oracle
-1. Create the instance - note the instance sizes that have instance stores available.
+1. Create the instance - note the instance shapes that have instance stores available and choose one of them.
 ![Optional Text](instance_store_01.jpg)

 2. Create a parameter group that has the rds.instance_store_temp_size set.
+Note that you can also configure a flash cache in the instance store with parameter group settings - see the documentation for instructions.

 3. Assign the instance to the parameter group.
 Reboot the instance.
 Ensure the parameter group is in sync.

-4. List temp data files and the default temp tablespace.
+4. Confirm the default temp tablespace and wehre the temp data files are located.
 ```
 ADMIN/ttsora90> select file_name, tablespace_name from dba_temp_files;